Ylaaan/YNR/Bash/Bash_commands.md

 ### Fix watch command for aliases

-Add the folowing line to your .bashrc file.
+Add the following line to your .bashrc file.

 ```bash
 alias watch="watch ";